Writing Guests, Pros, and Panelists

 - Tod McCoy

-Tod McCoy is a Seattle writer whose work has appeared in the anthologies; The People’s Apocalypse, Bronies: For the Love of Ponies, as well as AntipodeanSF.com, Qarrtsiluni.com, and in The Gloaming.
-He has work forthcoming in Starward Tales II and Asimov’s.
-A Clarion West graduate, he’s the publisher behind Hydra House, whose catalog includes Telling Tales, edited by Ellen Datlow, and two collections by Cat Rambo: Near+Far, which generated a Nebula nomination, and Neither Here Nor There.
+Tod McCoy is a Seattle writer whose work has appeared in Starward Tales II, Asimov’s, The People’s Apocalypse, Bronies: For the Love of Ponies, AntipodeanSF.com, Qarrtsiluni.com, and The Gloaming.
+A Clarion West graduate and current board member, he’s the publisher of Hydra House, whose catalog includes Telling Tales, edited by Ellen Datlow, and two collections by Cat Rambo: Near+Far, which generated a Nebula nomination, and Neither Here Nor There.

 - Guy Pace

-He was a Navy and community journalist.
+A Navy journalist, as a civilian he worked primarily in community newspapers as a reporter, photographer, editor, and managing editor.
 He changed careers, getting into computer support, training, networking and systems, and information security.
 He retired in 2011 after more than 20 years working in higher education.

 He lives with his wife, Connie, in Spokane, where he gets to spend time with children and grandchildren, and ride his Harley-Davidson.